TeamRizu/outfox-wiki/content/dev/actors/actortypes/helpdisplay/_index.md

 ---

-The HelpDisplay is an actor which relies on [BitmapText](../bitmaptext) to draw text meant to guide the player in interacting with the interface with helpful text that flips to segments in a given ammount of time.
+The HelpDisplay is an actor which relies on [BitmapText](../bitmaptext) to draw text meant to guide the player in interacting with the interface with helpful text that flips to segments in a given amount of time.

 By default it uses the `[HelpDisplay]` metrics group to get information about the [OnCommand](../../ActorsLua-CommandList/#commands), time to how the tip (`TipShowTime`) and how often it needs to switch the help block (`TipSwitchTime`).